a8cteam51/colophon/README.md

 add_filter( 'team51_credit_links', 'PREFIX_team51_credit_links' );
 ```

-FSE Themes
+Block Themes
 ==========

-If your site using Full Site Editing, then insert a shortcode
+If your site is a block theme, then insert a shortcode
 block into the footer.html and use `[team51-credits /]` as an embed.

 Something like this: